tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 Data:

 1. It's easy to train on your own data.
-Just replace `COCODetection.load_many` in `data.py` by your own loader.
-	Also remember to change `DATA.NUM_CATEGORY` and `DATA.CLASS_NAMES` in the config.
+   If your data is not in COCO format, you can just rewrite all the methods of `DetectionDataset` following its documents in `dataset.py`.
-	The current evaluation code is also COCO-specific, and you may need to change it to use your data and metrics.
+   You'll implement the logic to load your dataset and evaluate predictions.

 2. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
 The code now will always use the minimal axis-aligned bounding box of the 4 corners,